zelacerda/chatpoker/README.md

 ## Docker version

 There's also a [Docker version on Docker Hub](https://hub.docker.com/r/zelacerda/chatpoker/tags) that you can use without install any file or dependency.
-Use the command below to pull the image and run the containerized version:
+Presuming Docker is installed on your system, use the command below to pull the image and run the containerized version:

 ```
 docker run --rm -it zelacerda/chatpoker